 This trip is broken down into several sections:

 National Geographic Explorer expedition ship

 The photos on this page represent only a fraction of the good ones I have from this trip.
 If you are a photographer this trip is a must see.
 Click on any photo for a larger version.

 A special thanks goes to the captain, officers, and crew of the M.S.
 National Geographic Explorer.
 Because of their substantial expertise, knowledge, and contagious enthusiasm, this trip was one of the best ones ever!

 Our trip started in Oslo, a friendly, beautiful, yet expensive city.
 A hamburger at an average restaurant was $25, gas costs between $9-$11 per gallon.
-In the summer the sun sets at 2 AM and rises at 3:30 AM, so be prepared to stay up late at night.
+In the summer the sun sets at 2 AM and rises at 3:30 AM, so be prepared to stay up late.

 Since the cost of living is so expensive people find novel ways to get around.
 You can literally rent a bike on the streets, ride it to your destination, and then just leave it there.

-Courtesy of my nice friend Bjorn (the tall Norwegian on the far right) we got a chance to stay out until the sun came up!
+Courtesy of my nice local friend named Bjorn (the tall Norwegian on the far right), we got a chance to stay out until the sun came up!
 Not hard to do when the sun comes up at 3:30 AM.